Is NS&I safe?

 If you’re worried about the stability of other financial institutions, then NS&I is a good place to keep your money.
 But it’s worth keeping in mind that NS&I has a duty to taxpayers to achieve the best possible outcome by keeping costs low for the government.
 It does not have a duty to offer the best savings deals.

-What’s more, due to its position in the market, demand for its products is often high so it does not need to try too hard to get business by offering high interest rates.
+What’s more, due to its position in the market, demand for its products is often high, so it does not need to try too hard to get business by offering high savings rates.
+While the organisation sometimes issues market-leading rates, it has no obligation to do so.

 What are the best NS&I products?

-Direct savers
+Direct Savers

 Guaranteed Growth Bonds